dmendel/bindata/manual.md

                   -vs-

     class A < BinData::Record
       array :numbers, :initial_length => 3 do
         uint8 :initial_value => :index
       end
     end
 {:ruby}

+An array can also be declared as a custom type by moving the contents of the block into a custom class.
+The above example could alternatively be declared as:

+    class NumberArray < BinData::Array
+      uint8 :initial_value => :index
+    end

+    class A < BinData::Record
+      number_array :numbers, :initial_length => 3
+    end
+{:ruby}

-If the block form has multiple types declared, they are interpreted as the contents of an anonymous `struct`.
+If the block form has multiple types declared, they are interpreted as the contents of an [anonymous `struct`](#nested_records).
 To illustrate this, consider the following representation of a polygon.

     class Polygon < BinData::Record
       endian :little